lottehime/ACNH-Pattern-Dump-Index/README.md

 Does it do it's job? ✔️
 Is it available to everyone to edit and easily contributed to? ✔️

+It's a batch file that creates a html file with self contained js and css that presents the files and their info.
+Like a Turducken, but for a ACNH design file catalog website builder... a <i><strong>bathyperjavheetesign</strong></i>?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>